millerlp/oceanwaves/cran-comments.md

 ## R CMD check results
+This is an initial submission.
-There were no ERRORs, WARNINGs or NOTEs.
+There were no other ERRORs, WARNINGs, or NOTEs.

 ## Downstream dependencies